 You can easily create a $10/mo DigitalOcean server on Cloudways which can handle 1TB bandwidth and unlimited websites/monthly visits.
 I always recommend at least a 2GB server.
 You could even bump it up to 4GB for WooCommerce sites with 4TB bandwidth (which is still way less at $50/mo).
 No reason any hosting company should impose Kinsta’s low limits unless they use faster technology and actually justify paying a premium (Rocket.net is one exception).

 6. Email Hosting – Neither Cloudways Or Kinsta Have It

-Cloudways recommends their free Gmail SMTP addon or if you need mailboxes for your domain, you can buy a $1/month per month through Rackspace.
-Kinsta recommends using Google Workspace.
-Keeping your web/email hosting separate is actually a good thing since your server resources and storage should be fully dedicated to hosting your website, not email.
+Cloudways recommends their free Gmail SMTP addon or if you need mailboxes for your domain, you can buy a $1/email per month through Rackspace on Cloudways (but it’s not great).
+Kinsta recommends using Google Workspace (this is what I recommend too even if you’re on Cloudways and also what I’m using).
+Keeping your web/email hosting separate is actually a good thing since your resources/storage will be dedicated to your sites, not email.

 7. Banned Plugins – Kinsta Bans Caching, Backup, Security Plugins

 This really shouldn’t matter since you don’t need these in most cases.
 You can still use WP Rocket and most cache plugins to optimize for core web vitals.
 Cloudways doesn’t ban plugins.

 8. Dashboard – Cloudways Allows More Control, But Confusing?